-Positive behaviour at Bladon will be rewarded with:
+Positive behaviour at Maple View School will be rewarded with;

 - Verbal praise

 - Stickers / certificates

 - Achievement assemblies

 - Individual reward programs (identified in PBSPs)

 - Whole class reward programs

-- Whole house reward programs

-- Whole school rewards

 - Privileges, special responsibilities and additional opportunities

 To discourage unsafe behaviours, consequences/control measures are outlined in a young person's individual risk assessment.
 For example; a young person who has demonstrated unsafe behaviours in the kitchen, the consequence may be that he/she is not allowed access to this area for a period of time.
 This consequence ensures that the young person remains safe.
 Risk assessments and relevant documents are reviewed regularly.